ChenFindling/tragic-algebra-analyzer/README.md

 record rather than printed as if it meant something.
 And the output paragraph carries no adjective — the arithmetic, the windows and the counts, with the judgement left where it belongs; a self-test scans every output sentence and holds the page to it.

+## ⚓ EPV

+Bruce Greenwald's Earnings Power Value, the no-growth anchor.
+Normalized operating earnings — the **mean** operating margin over the readable window, applied to current revenue — taxed at the median filed effective rate and capitalized at the required return (default 15%, the kit's standard; the box floors at 8%, Greenwald's own cost-of-capital neighbourhood, because capitalization at low rates explodes), plus net cash, per share.
+The mean is the method: the cycle average is what normalization exists to compute, and clipping trough years is what it exists not to do — so the median, the latest year and the full range print beside it on every run, unconditionally.
+His two judgement adjustments — depreciation in excess of maintenance capex, and SG&A spent on growth — are boxes with stated defaults of zero, never silent estimates, because filings do not encode either split.
+EPV at r is a price, not a property of the company: the price at which a buyer earns r a year on the business exactly as it stands, growing never.

+Beside the standard leg, the kit's signature: the same EPV on SBC-corrected earnings, the margin recomputed with the true stock-comp cost Ω in place of the GAAP charge, both legs on the **same** pool of years.
+That construction is the page's spine — because the pools are identical and the arithmetic is linear, the gap between the legs is exactly the capitalized (Ω − G) margin effect and nothing else: the no-growth price of stock compensation, pinned by a live self-test rather than asserted.
+A pool needs at least four readable years — a cycle of two years is not a normalization — and excluded years (listings, share-funded deals, no-price years under Gate 2) leave it the way they leave every other pool in the kit.

+It refuses what it cannot stand behind.
+Banks, insurers, REITs and client-asset brokers stop before the inputs and route to the Financials Checker — an operating-margin normalization is the wrong frame for a balance-sheet business.
+IFRS filers route to the Non-US Checker.
+A window too thin to normalize routes to the Tragic Algebra Analyzer, which prices on net income and does not need it; a normalized margin at or below zero routes to the Inflection Checker, because a no-growth value built on a negative margin is a guess wearing arithmetic.
+Umbrella-partnership C-corps are priced on the same as-exchanged basis as everywhere else in the kit, behind the same verification, and stop when it cannot be read.
+Where capitalized earnings power does not cover net debt, the per-share figure floors at \$0.00 with the arithmetic shown unfloored beside it; and with no live price the growth-payment split is refused rather than computed against a default.

+The point of the anchor is the triad: EPV here, the price there, and the difference — stated in dollars per share and as a share of the price — is the growth payment, the part of the price that is a bet on the future.
+The Expectations page states the growth path that payment implies, which closes the loop: one page prices zero growth, the other prices the growth the market is charging for.
+One honest limit, stated on the page:
+Greenwald's reproduction-cost leg is not built, so the asset-value-vs-EPV comparison that separates a franchise from an ordinary business is out of scope — EPV here is the no-growth anchor only, and nothing on the page calls it more than that.

 ## 📈 Return Calculator